swinterbourne/riboviz-work/open-science-projects.md

 Explaining how credit is assigned is also crucial.
 Usually, the project report or write-up determines most of the student's grade.
 The grade then doesn't depend directly on any code they contribute or results that they obtain.
-Open science projects resemble other group projects, such as the IGEM-affiliated MSc projects run here in Edinburgh, where work is collaborative while reports are written and graded individually.
+Open science projects resemble other group projects, such as the iGEM-affiliated MSc projects run here in Edinburgh, where work is collaborative while reports are written and graded individually.
 By contrast, students' work during the research project can focus on learning, contributing, and building towards results.
 Feedback in an open science project provides formative assessment of student progress in an authentic research setting.